FindMySchool LogoFindMySchool

 The earlier full inspection gives a more mixed picture of student experience in the main school.
 It recognised that many pupils enjoyed attending and that classroom behaviour was often settled, while also identifying that behaviour in less structured times could leave some pupils feeling unsafe and that confidence in reporting bullying needed to improve.
 For parents, the practical implication is that the atmosphere may feel very different depending on year group, friendship dynamics, and how a student experiences unstructured social time.

-Ranked 2,050th in England and 12th in Peterborough for A level outcomes (FindMySchool ranking based on official data), the sixth form results remain below England average overall.
+Ranked 2,296th academically in England out of 2,549 ranked A-level providers and 16th in Peterborough for A level outcomes (FindMySchool ranking based on official data), the sixth form results remain below England average overall.

 The most helpful way to interpret these figures is alongside the school’s improvement narrative.
 The full inspection found that a recently reviewed curriculum set out clear ambitions, but teaching did not consistently align to that ambition at the time, leading to gaps in knowledge across subjects.
 The later monitoring letter reports progress in classroom calm and developing staff expertise, but also acknowledges that teaching is not yet consistently precise enough to close gaps across the board.